 For years, there were no treatment options for this less common, but more severe, form of AMD.
-Now, however, we are able to offer wet AMD patients (if their visual condition qualifies) revolutionary treatment involving injections of special medications, such as Avastin, Eylea or Lucentis.
+Now, however, we are able to offer wet AMD patients (if their visual condition qualifies) revolutionary treatment involving injections of special medications, such as Avastin, Eylea, Lucentis or Vabysmo.

 Possible benefits of medication injection treatment